LalaIAm/tarot-cline/memory-bank/activeContext.md

    - Refactor SCSS to address deprecation warnings
    - Update imports to use modern @use and @forward syntax
    - Replace deprecated color functions with modern alternatives
-   - Add testing for tarot reading components

 ## Active Decisions & Considerations

 ### Architecture Decisions
+- Standardized testing selectors with getByData custom command for more maintainable tests
+- Using data-test attributes on components rather than data-testid for consistency with custom command
 - Using Cypress for end-to-end testing with custom commands for auth and data management
 - Structuring tests by feature area for better organization and focused test runs
 - Using Supabase for authentication and database instead of Clerk